lemoncheesecake/lemoncheesecake/README.md

     [...]
 ```

-Fixtures can also be injected into suites through parameters passed to `setup_suite` and class instance / module attributes:
+Fixtures can be injected into suites through parameters passed to `setup_suite` and class instance / module attributes:
 ```python
 # tests/my_suite.py:
 import lemoncheesecake.api as lcc